rebeccadrennan/portfolio-contact-api/README.md

 ---

+## Operational Endpoints

+### `GET /`

+Returns service metadata and quick links to docs and health endpoints.

 ### `GET /health`

-Returns `{ "status": "ok" }` — useful for uptime monitors and deployment health checks.
+Returns health and runtime metadata (status, version, environment, uptime, timestamps) for uptime monitors and deployment diagnostics.

+### `GET /openapi.json`

+Returns the OpenAPI 3.1 document for this API.

+### `GET /docs`

+Serves interactive Swagger UI documentation using the local OpenAPI document.

 ---